 Devil's Racetrack – Caryville

 The 3.5-mile trail is a moderate hike with steep inclines and sharp turns.
+The longest unbroken section of the Cumberland Trail is accessible from Cove Lake State Park, about 30 miles north of Knoxville.
 The panoramic views at the peak of the ridge are simply breathtaking.
 Stop for a breather to enjoy the three-level waterfall that can be seen cascading down the mountain.
 It's located on the Cumberland Trail alongside I-75.

 Hike from Pickett Park Highway in Big South Fork National River & Recreation Area to these double sandstone arches.
 Follow the trail to Charit Creek Lodge, that's located on the six-mile loop, and cool off in the rocky stream.

 An oasis in the otherwise fast-paced and urban landscape of Nashville, Radnor Lake State Park offers several trails even though it’s a modestly sized park.
 You can’t go wrong with the Radnor Lake Trail, an easy 2.7-mile loop.
 Add on the Radnor Full Lake and Ganier Ridge Trail for more of a challenge at 5.1 miles or combine trails for even more adventure – all while encircling the crown jewel that is Radnor Lake.

 Natural beauty and family hikes are celebrated at Montgomery Bell State Park.
 Various hiking options are open to every guest.
 The longest hiking trail is 10.4 miles and is destined as an overnight trail.
 Choose a short day hike ranging from 0.2-mile hikes to 1.7-mile hikes that bring you up close to Made in Tennessee natural beauty.